 Please note, APS staff seeking guidance on the mental health and wellbeing supports available to them should speak to their internal agency human resources area.

 APS Mental Health Capability Framework

-The APS Mental Health Capability Framework provides a bespoke and systems-based approach to building mental health and suicide prevention capability within the APS.
-It acts as an overarching architecture for agencies to use as a base from which to build mental health capability, whilst remaining flexible and adaptable to agency-specific needs.
+The APS Mental Health Capability Framework (the framework) provides a tailored and systems-based approach to building mental health and suicide prevention capability within the APS.
+It provides an overarching architecture for agencies to use as a base from which to build mental health capability, while remaining flexible and adaptable to agency-specific needs.

 - Domain 1: Prevent Harm

 - Domain 4: Build Literacy and Develop Capability